redtexts/texts/gorter_1918_world_revolution.md

 And two of them, England -- and by this name we mean the British World Empire, England with her Colonies and dominions -- and the United States have combined, perhaps for a long time, perhaps for a short time, perhaps for ever, in order to strive for the domination of the world.

-And as in the economic struggle, the most powerful syndicates ultimately absorb the smaller companies, so also these three great powers unite all the lesser ones in two groups in order to carry on the world struggle [(3)][notes].
+And as in the economic struggle, the most powerful syndicates ultimately absorb the smaller companies, so also these three great powers unite all the lesser ones in two groups in order to carry on the world struggle^[With the intention of making the problem of the world war and disarmament perfectly clear, we have tried to simplify the struggle by confining it to the three greatest nations.
+As a matter of fact, the struggle is much more complex: it embraces all the nations of the world; and on that account the settlement of the problem by peaceful means makes it still more impossible.
+In the pamphlet, "Imperialism, the World War and Social Democracy" (pages 119-142) we have made this perfectly clear.
+There also we have shown the economic causes that make a world peace and a League of Nations impossible.
+If in the future England and the United States should become separated that would not alter the fact that we are now subject to World-Imperialism.
+Each of these States would then try to obtain world domination; each would set about forming new groups and would arrange new alliances (for example, say with Germany or Japan).
+They would then do just as they are doing now.].

 The development of Capitalism has reached its highest point.
 Only a few gladiators remain in the arena.